 Under the strategic guidance of the HLSC, during the first five years of the strategy, solid foundations for Youth2030 implementation have been established across the UN system.
 Two Youth2030 Scorecards for performance measurement and accountability, one for UN entities and UNCTs, were developed, field tested and finalized by the JWG.
-The Key Performance Indicators in the scorecards have been integrated into two reporting systems: the Youth2030 Entity Scorecard Reporting System for UN entities22 and the youth profile in the UN Info- Information Management System surveys

-^{19.} HLSC: 15 UN members at Assistant Secretary-General level; 2 youth networks + Young UN (a network of young UN staff).
+The Key Performance Indicators in the scorecards have been integrated into two reporting systems: i) the Youth2030 Entity Scorecard Reporting System for UN entities and ii) the youth profile in the UN Info- Information Management System surveys for UNCTs, hosted in the UN Secretariat.
+Baselines for implementation of the strategy have a.
+HLSC: 15 UN members at Assistant Secretary-General level; 2 youth networks + Young UN (a network of young UN staff).

-^{20.} JWG: 17 UN entities + 2 youth networks + Young UN.
+b.
+JWG: 17 UN entities + 2 youth networks + Young UN

-^{21.} Task Teams completed (Scorecard for UNCTs, Scorecard for UN Entities, Youth2030 Toolkit, Multistakeholder Initiatives Mapping, Action Guide for UNCTs, First Youth2030 Progress Report); 5 ongoing Task Teams (Knowledge management, Internships, Communications, Youth2030 dashboard, Youth with disabilities); 1 upcoming Task Team (Youth marker).
+c.
+Task Teams completed (Scorecard for UNCTs, Scorecard for UN Entities, Youth2030 Toolkit, Multistakeholder Initiatives Mapping, Action Guide for UNCTs, First Youth 2030 Progress Report); 5 ongoing Task Teams (Knowledge management, Internships, Communications, Youth2030 dashboard, Youth with disabilities); 1 upcoming Task Team (Youth marker).

-^{22.} Developed and hosted by the Office of Information, Communication and Technology with the Office of the Secretary General's Envoy on Youth.

-for UNCTs,23 hosted in the UN Secretariat.
-Baselines for implementation of the strategy have been established for both UN entities (2021) and UNCTs (2020), based on their first reporting.
+d. developed and hosted by the Office of Information, Communication and Technology with the Office of the Secretary General's Envoy on e. developed by Development Coordination Office been established for both UN entities (2021) and UNCTs (2020), based on their first reporting.
 Annual reporting against these scorecards have been institutionalized.
 In 2022, UN entities reported for the second time and UNCTs reported for the third time.
 Data from the above reporting from the UN entities and UNCTs are also included in the UN's reporting against the Quadrennial Comprehensive Policy Review 2020 and its monitoring framework 2021-2024.
 Two global Youth2030: Progress reports for 2021, 2022 have been launched annually in the ECOSOC youth Forum, outlining progress, gaps and recommendations for implementation.
 The present report is the third one in the series.

-UN system support for implementation
+UN System support for implementation